-AROUND THIS WONDERFUL WORLD OF OURS, Elvis records were issued as Compact 33 Singles that were not issued domestically.
+AROUND THE WORLD, Elvis records were issued as Compact 33 Singles that were not issued domestically.
 Oddly, far more Compact 33 Doubles were issued, many offering either unique cover art or content.
-The Japanese especially embraced this format and kept issuing them into 1966.
+The Japanese especially embraced this format and kept issuing them into 1967.

 I have located more than twenty different singles issued as Compact 33 Singles with pictures sleeves, and more than seventy EPs issued as Compact 33 Doubles.
 From these, I selected twenty-one as an introduction to this interesting and collectable format.